swcarpentry/good-enough-practices-in-scientific-computing/index.md

     and to tell if it is up to date.
 6. Make it easy to share that final version with collaborators and to submit it to a journal.

+> ### The First Rule Is...
+>
+> Which workflow is chosen is less important than
+> having all authors agree on one or the other *before* writing starts.
+> Make sure to also agree on a single method to provide feedback,
+> be it an email thread or mailing list,
+> an issue tracker (like the ones provided by GitHub and Bitbucket),
+> or some sort of shared online to-do list.

 Our first recommended approach is as follows: